-The current risk screening system for closed refuse disposal facilities <15,000 cubic metres MSW is contained in the document Small Landfill Closure Criteria - Risk Assessment for Small Closed Landfills (MfE, 2002) and for closed refuse disposal facilities >15,000 cubic metres MSW in the procedures set out in the document A Guide to the Management of Closing and Closed Landfills in New Zealand (MfE, 2001).

-The discharge to air from a closed landfill is covered by Rule C.7.2.4.
+- 1) The current risk screening system for closed refuse disposal facilities <15,000 cubic metres municipal solid waste is contained in the document Small Landfill Closure Criteria Risk Assessment for Small Closed Landfills (MfE, 2002) and for closed refuse disposal facilities >15,000 cubic metres municipal solid waste in the procedures set out in the document A Guide to the Management of Closing and Closed Landfills in New Zealand (MfE, 2001). - 2) The discharge to air from a closed landfill is covered by C.7.2.4 Discharges to air from closed landfills permitted activity.